TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 In order to finalize the implementation of the stated purpose at the top of the readme, this is what's left to do:

-- [ ] Show how to configure the Charts: For Supbase app
+- [ ] Show how to configure the Charts: For Supabase app
 - [ ] Read the secrets off a file instead from the source code
 - [ ] Measure power draw over a period of time for comparison
 - [ ] Implement wi-fi sleep mode for power saving